Ukrainian khata: Hutsuls

 Among richer Hutsuls a specific type of housing called grazhda (ґражда) was traditionally widespread.
 A grazhda functioned as a type of manor and was enclosed with a wooden fence connected to residential and utility buildings, creating a common space.
 The court of the manor was normally paved with stone.
 It was located under the open sky and centered around the residential building, which was divided in two sections.
 Sheep sheds were located under one roof with the residential area, providing heating.
-As a grazhda was typically located in a remote mountain area, its roofed fence protected the inhabitants from severe weather and wild animals, and was also used used to store various utensils and wood.
+As a grazhda was typically located in a remote mountain area, its roofed fence protected the inhabitants from severe weather and wild animals, and was also used to store various utensils and wood.
 Hutsul houses had no chimneys and were characterized with the presence of galleries at their entrances.

 Transcarpathia and Bukovyna

 In Transcarpathia outer walls of traditional houses were painted white, and their roofs were covered either with straw, or with wood shingle.
 In Bukovyna many houses were built from woven vines covered with clay.
 In both regions it was common to decorate walls of houses, as well as furniture and dishes, with multicolored painting.